You might expect this article covers questions like “What is the meaning of life?” or “What is my purpose?” It doesn’t.

-The first time I stumbled upon the magic of this question was when I was in a Senior Director in my previous corporate life.
+The first time I stumbled upon the magic of this question was when I was a Senior Director in my previous corporate life.

 I had some web and marketing stuff I wanted to get done, as I knew it was important for moving my businesses forward.
 I was in a meeting, and was feeling frustrated by the pushback and excuses from some of the support teams I worked with.

-They didn’t work for me, they worked with me, so I couldn’t pull out an “I’m the boss” card (which I wouldn’t have done even if I could, since that’s a lousy way to lead), and I knew I wouldn’t motivate them to help by arguing with them.
+They didn’t work for me, they worked with me, so I couldn’t pull out an “I’m the boss” card (which I wouldn’t have done even if I could, since that’s a lousy way to lead), and I knew I wouldn’t motivate them to help me by arguing with them.

 After listening to several minutes of excuses about what I was asking for, I paused for a moment.
 Rather than getting more irritated or arguing, I said, “It sounds impossible.
 Are you saying it’s impossible?”

 The room got quiet.
 And after a few beats, someone said, “Well, no, it isn’t impossible…” “Great!”
 I said with extra enthusiasm.
 “What will it take to make it possible?”
 They figured it out and I ended up getting what I wanted.

 Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.Arthur Conan Doyle

 If you ask someone if something is possible, their brain gets lazy and falls back on the snarky phrase, “Well, anything is possible,” not really believing it.

 But when you ask someone if the obstacle they face is impossible to overcome, their brain goes to work.
 Nobody wants to admit that something is impossible to solve.
 Most of the time, they come up with multiple solutions.